 Tanzania has updated it's entry requirements recently to be more in line with global trends.
-Travellers require a negative PCR test not older than 72 hours before arrival.
-In addition, you will have to do rapid antigen test when you land, at a cost of US$25pp.
+Travellers require a negative PCR test not older than 96 hours before departure from your home country.
+In addition, all travellers from high risk countries will have to do a rapid antigen test when they land, at a cost of US$10pp on the mainland and US$25pp in Zanzibar.
 You also have to fill out a Traveller Surveillance Form within 24 hours of arrival in Tanzania.
 Filling out this form will give you a Unique Health Code which must be presented upon landing in Tanania.
 The form can be filled out here: https://afyamsafiri.moh.go.tz/ You may need a negative PCR test to depart, depending on the country you are departing to, or the airline you are travelling with.
 It is possible to get a negative PCR test in Dar Es Salaam, Arusha and Zanzibar.
 Tests cost between USD100 - 120 and results can take up to 96 hours.
 Please note that the current government advice is for travellers to undergo Covid19 testing a minimum of 5 days prior to departure to allow enough time for results to be delivered.

 *UPDATE - All travellers coming from India have to quarantine for 2 weeks upon arrival.